-On Sunday 6th January, both Marc Levy and Alex Moss talked at SMX Israel.
-Below are their slides complete with their full transcripts of their talks.
-Also, we wrote a post on 121 tips from #SMX Israel 2013 which you may find useful
+On Sunday 6th January, Marc Levy spoke at SMX Israel.
+Below is the slide deck complete with a full transcript of the talk.
+Also, we wrote a post on 121 tips from #SMX Israel 2013 which you may find useful 🙂

 Many people were using shady link building tactics prior to Googles Penguin update, this presentation is going to take you through the clean up and recovery process.